Creality K1 review: Pros & cons from a Prusa owner

 The filament sensor can be fiddly to load and is in an akward place

 I am also not the biggest fan of the filament PTFE system, which is behind the machine and sometimes fussy during the loading process.
-Sometimes filament does not want to get through the Teflon tube into the filament sensor, making it a tedious process.
-I actually upgraded to a smoother PTFE alternative from Creality, which seems more reliable but is not translucent so you cannot see breakages.
+Rather tediously, filament does not always want to get through the Teflon tube into the filament sensor.

 Rubber feet, while a welcome addition, should also slot into the bottom of the case to make moving the K1 easier.
-A somewhat quieter fan setup would be great too, especially for those who print at night, though it is possible to substantially dial down the fan speeds and not affect print quality.
+A somewhat quieter fan setup would be great too, especially for those who print at night.
+Though it is possible to substantially dial down the fan speeds and not affect print quality.

 If I had to nitpick, it would also be nice if the enclosure door could open further.
 Though the beauty of 3D printing is that there are free models for that exact mod.
-The fans are also super noisy, though you rarely need full speed given how much air they can move.

 Creality K1 review verdict